maksimluzik/knowu/index.markdown

         <span class="usecase-scenario__icon"><svg class="icon-svg" viewBox="0 0 24 24"><path d="M21 11.5a8.38 8.38 0 0 1-.9 3.8 8.5 8.5 0 0 1-7.6 4.7 8.38 8.38 0 0 1-3.8-.9L3 21l1.9-5.7a8.38 8.38 0 0 1-.9-3.8 8.5 8.5 0 0 1 4.7-7.6 8.38 8.38 0 0 1 3.8-.9h.5a8.48 8.48 0 0 1 8 8v.5z"/></svg></span>
         <div>
           <strong>Honest peer feedback</strong>
-          <p>Use Blind Reveal to get candid answers from a partner or close friend about how you show up in the relationship — without the awkwardness of a direct conversation.</p>
+          <p>Use Blind Reveal to get candid answers from a partner or close friend about how you show up in the relationship — acting as a softer starting point for discussions that might otherwise be hard to initiate.</p>
         </div>
       </div>
       <div class="usecase-scenario">